cambragol/fallout-fission/_pages/item_mini-guide.md

 ## 5. Test Your Item

-1. Run the game once (or reload if already running).
+1. Run the game once.
 2. Check `data/lists/proto_list.txt` – your item should appear under “ITEM MOD PROTOS”.
 3. Find the generated PID (e.g., `16843034`).
 You can now use it in scripts: